 Translation: translation of text into another language; transliteration: writing a word by using the closest corresponding letters of a different alphabet

-UPCOMING IMPORTANT DATES: The WG reviewthe
+UPCOMING IMPORTANT DATES: The WG has completed its review of the comments that were submitted in response to its Initial Report.
+Members are now working on completing the Final Report, targeting its publication for ICANN53.

 SUMMARY